Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 The command will create two files: `operator.yaml` and `metadata.json`.

-**Step 2:** Modify `metadata.json`, upload, and ensure it is publicly accessible:
+**Step 2:** Upload Logo Image, Configure `metadata.json`, and Upload Both

+Upload the logo of the operator to a publicly accessible location and set the url in your `metadata.json` file.
+Operator registration only supports `.png` images for now and must be less than 1MB in size.

-After filling the details in `metadata.json`, please upload this into a publicly accessible location and fill that url in `operator.yaml`.
+Complete your the details in `metadata.json`.
+The `metadata.json` must be less than 4KB in size.
+Upload the file to a publicly accessible location and set that url in `operator.yaml`.
 Please note that a **publicly accessible** metadata url is required for successful registration.
 An example operator.yaml file is provided for your reference here: [operator.yaml](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/pkg/operator/config/operator-config-example.yaml) .

-**Step 3:** Upload operator logo and ensure it is publicly accessible:

-You are also required to upload the logo of the operator to a publicly accessible location and set the url in your `metadata.json` file.
-The `metadata.json` must be less than 4KB in size.
-Operator registration only supports `.png` images for now and must be less than 1MB in size.

 :::info
 For Mainnet Operators - the `metadata.json` and operator logo .png files MUST be hosted via github.com specifically.
 This requirement does not apply to Testnet.